 Launched in 2000, the KEP product ranges provide fast, hands-free, sign on and sign off capabilities to POS equipment in the food and beverage market.
 Products in the range have sometimes paid for themselves within days but more normally within months of installation.
 Operating in conjunction with a wristband tag, a staff is more accountable, stock control is tightened but the greatest results are from faster, more accurate processing of sales.

-Axeze has concentrated on developing the most powerful network system available in the world, so rather than build early distribution channels, funds were directed to Research and Development.
-The results are the KEN (hardware) with NMS software, a 16 channel digital I/O, Time and Attendance, Lift Control, Graphic User Interface (with challenge and response for security when online), and ethernet connectivity.
+Axeze has concentrated on developing a powerful network system, so rather than build early distribution channels, funds were directed to Research and Development.
+The results are the KEN (hardware) with Axeze Studio web enabled software, a 16 channel digital I/O, Lift Control and ethernet connectivity capable of integrating with a variety of other types of products like Aged Care, TCP/IP Cameras etc.

-Generally limitations in the Axeze product are imposed by the computer operating system.
-This is a distributed system that allows hundreds of networks to be seamlessly integrated into the one system.
+Axeze is a distributed system that allows hundreds of networks to be seamlessly integrated into the one system, all manageable from one central location.

 The networks can be located anywhere in the world and managed from the one single site using the highly secure Graphic User Interface.